 The dairy cattle breed Norwegian Red originated in Norway; the popular dual-purpose breed used both for milk and meat production.
 The cattle are medium to large size, the coat color is red or red pied, and they are also red and white and black & white coloration.
 The Norwegian cattle breed lives longer as their disease resistance power is high and survives in all climatic condition.
 The average weight of bulls is 1300 kg, and cow’s weight is 600 kg.

-The Norwegian breed is a good milk producer, and cows produce around 10000 liters of milk in a lactation.
+The Norwegian breed is a good milk producer, and cows produce around 10000 liters of milk in lactation.
 The best milk production recorded in lactation was 16000 liters, and milk contains good quality ingredients.

 10. Red and White Holstein

 The breed Red and White Holstein cattle originated in the US, and Canada is a dual purpose breed used for both milk and meat production.
 The cattle is with black and patched white coat, occasionally red and white.
-The cow,s weight is 600-700 kg, and bull’s weight is larger than the cow.
-They are one of the most popular dairy cattle breeds of the world due to easily adaptable in all environment and high milk production.
+The cow,s weight is 600-700 kg, and the bull’s weight is larger than the cow.
+They are one of the most popular dairy cattle breeds of the world due to easily adaptable in all environments and high milk production.

 The Last Words

 Dairy cattle breeds are mostly wanted throughout the world for optimum milk production with a minimum number of animals.
-You will also consider the adaptability, easily manageable and early maturity with yearly calving.
+You will also consider the adaptability, easily manageable, and early maturity with yearly calving.
 The above ten most common dairy cattle breeds are known elsewhere in the dairy industry, and most farmers own them for milk production.